Sacramento SPCA

 HEARTLINE MAGAZINE PAGE

-Through collaboration with the camp educators and my immediate team, I designed a page that reflected the different parts of curriculum through photos, featuring a chosen photo of a camper’s work.
 One challenge I faced was balancing everything on a single page.
-I had to get a sense of the space I’d have after putting in the main text.
 I opted for a large header that focused on various hands-on activities, and I used color and framing to make the educator feature stand out from the rest of the text.
-Tilting the camper’s work added visual interest without pulling too much interest away from the rest of the page.
+Tilting the camper’s work added visual interest without pulling too much interest away from the rest of the information on thes page.

 This particular issue of Heartline also featured my merchandise design (above) on the opposite page from my article for the upcoming Pup Crawl event.
 It includes information detailing the time, place, and some of the venues on the crawl.